 This documentary isn't solely about a river, but the title of the entire theme of the film relates to 2 rivers in Cambodia - the Tonle Sap River and the Mekong River, and there is plenty of footage of both rivers throughout the film.
 The Tonle Sap River changes course twice a year, and this was the inspiration for the name of the film as it reflects the changing lives of the people in Cambodia.
 We love this documentary and recommend you watch it.

 This is another documentary that follows a filmmaker as he travels down the Athabasca River so he can see how the search for oil threatens the river.
 It has an investigative feel to it and the revelations that are brought to life via the film are quite shocking.
 The documentary spans 3 years and gives a disturbing insight into the dirtiest oil industry in the world.
+You can stream this movie via Tubi.

 This documentary is about the Elwha River in Washington State, and how a community fought to set the river free from 2 dams.
 It actually ended up being the largest dam removal in history.
 The community wanted to set the river free to try and restore the ecosystem, and against all the odds their plan worked.
 This film highlights how important a river can be to a community, and how a small group can take on large organizations and win.
+You can stream this movie with Kanopy.